henzeb/ruler-laravel/README.md

 #### Parameters

 You can use parameters.
 Just add a constructor with the parameters in the order you'd like to use them.
 Optional parameters are supported.

-As for now, you'll receive them as strings, no casting to other scalars is done at this time.
+Note: As for now, you'll receive them as strings, no casting to other scalars is done at this time.

 ```php
 public function __construct(private string $param1, private string $param2 = null){}